Kaushal-Chapaneri/tiger-stream/README.md

 ```

 - Visit all the pages on the left panel of GraphStudio and execute necessary steps.
-- Copy GSQL queries present under asset/queries folder from this repo then go to Write Queries section in GraphStudio, create new query and paste it.
+- Copy GSQL queries present under asset/queries folder from this repo then go to Write Queries section in GraphStudio, create new query and paste there.
 - Install all the queries in order to use them as API by clicking on Install all queries button.

 ## Environment setup